geocomPP/sdvwR/chapter.md

 lnd <- readOGR(dsn = "data/", "london_sport")
 ~~~~

-Here, the files reside in a folder entitled `data` which in R's current
+Here, the files reside in a folder entitled `data`, which is in R's
-working directory (remember to check this using `getwd()`).
-If the files
+current working directory (you can check this using `getwd()`).
+If the
-were stored in the working directory, one would use `dsn = "."` instead.
+files were stored in the working directory, one would use `dsn = "."`
-Again, it may be wise to plot the data that results, to ensure that it
+instead.
+Again, it may be wise to plot the data that results, to ensure
-has worked correctly.
-Now that the data has been loaded into R's own
+that it has worked correctly.
+Now that the data has been loaded into R's
-`sp` format, try interrogating and plotting it, using functions such as
+own `sp` format, try interrogating and plotting it, using functions such
-`summary` and `plot`.
+as `summary` and `plot`.

+The london\_sport file contains data pertaining to the percentage of
+people within each London Borough who regularly undertake physical
+activity and also the 2001 population of each Borough.

 ### The size of spatial datasets in R

 Any datasets that have been read into R's *workspace*, which constitutes
 all objects that can be accessed by name and can be listed using the
-`ls()` function, can be saved in R's own data storage file type,
+`ls()` function, can be saved in R's own data storage file type
 `.RData`.
 Spatial datasets can get quite large and this can cause
 problems on computers by consuming all available memory (RAM) or hard
 disk space.
 It is therefore wise to understand roughly how large spatial